MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-key-vault.md

 ### I can't connect with Key Vault from Azure DevOps.

 This happens when the Key Vault firewall isn't properly configured.
 Make sure that the agent pool and the Datacenter (TFS) can access the key vault.
-Ensure that the [agent IP ranges for Microsoft-hosted agents](../../agents/hosted.md#agent-ip-ranges) are allow listed.
+Ensure that the [agent IP ranges for Microsoft-hosted agents](../../agents/hosted.md#agent-ip-ranges) are allowed.

 <!-- ENDSECTION -->